 |1 year||11 - 13 inches|

-A French Bulldog will reach close to their full weight around eight to twelve months of age and maximum height around nine to twelve months of age.
+A French Bulldog will reach close to their full weight around eight to twelve months old and maximum height around nine to twelve months of age.
 French Bulldogs will continue to slowly fill out anywhere between nine to fifteen months of age.

 They are considered fully grown around 12 to 14 months old, but may continue to put on muscle until they are two years old.